Skip to main content

 MSRP

-next MSRP, Manufacturer’s Suggested Retail Price.
+Next is MSRP, or Manufacturer’s Suggested Retail Price.
 This is the price the manufacturer suggests you sell at.
 You’re not required to stick to it unless MAP or UMRP applies.

 d